TABLE OF CONTENTS

 Building a website is intimidating, especially if you’re not tech-savvy.
 Fortunately, there are plenty of free e-commerce platforms that come equipped with code-free templates to get you started.
 Some include features such as analytics, referral campaigns, a sales-ready marketplace, a subscriber CRM, and a website designer.

 Once you choose your platform, it’s time to work setting up your subscription payment gateway to accept recurring payments from your subscribers.
 Being a subscription service means that you come with inherent risk to your acquiring bank.
 High rates of fraud and chargebacks place you in the hard to place category which requires better underwriting and more time till approval.
-Finding a credit card merchant account provider who is equipped to handle recurring payments, chargeback mitigation, flexible underwriting procedures, and seamless software integrations will prove to be invaluable.
+Finding a credit card merchant account provider who is equipped to handle recurring payments, chargeback protection, flexible underwriting procedures, and seamless software integrations will prove to be invaluable.

 Begin by researching payment processors that have the infrastructure to support the high volume of subscription box businesses.
 Also, become familiar with supporters of the continuity industry, such as SUBTA and Cratejoy, for who they might recommend in the credit card processing space.
 Then be sure that your processor is adept at high risk merchant accounts.
 High risk and hard to place credit card processors are built on fulfilling the needs of accounts in the subscription industry, because they know that extra care and monitoring is required to ensure their success.

 Step 6 – Grow and Scale Your Business